 Under our Success plan, you can customize your ticket permissions further.
 From restricting access to a specific number of talks, to a specific talk(s), or a category/categories.
 Note that the information you select from the drop-down menus is the content your attendees will have access to only.
 Checked = Access.

 You can also select a date you'd like the ticket to expire.
 Or you can make it dependant on the number of hours from the purchase, or each talk going live.
-Click on 'From ticket purchase' under 'Select when ticket access will expire' to see the second option.
+Click on 'Expire By Date' under 'Expiry' to see the second option.